PainterQubits/Unitful.jl/docs/src/trouble.md

 ## Broken display of dimension characters in the REPL

-On some terminals with some fonts, dimension characters such as 𝐌 are displayed as an empty box.
+On some terminals with some fonts, dimension characters such as ᴹare displayed as an empty box.
 Setting a wider font spacing in your terminal settings can solve this problem.

 ## I have a different problem